yuno2l/WORST-CODE-EVER/README.md

 **RetroSpaceGamev2** is a fun, simple, and retro-style space shooter game implemented in Java.
 It serves as a good example of basic game logic, including player movement, enemy movement, shooting mechanics, and win/lose conditions using a text-based grid.
 Although it’s basic, it captures the spirit of old-school arcade games.

 ---

-This README file explains the key technical choices, logic, and the overall design behind **RetroSpaceGamev2**, as well as providing insights into potential future improvements.